 In connection with such legal action, in 2001, PFCI recognized as claims receivable, as of December 31, 2001, certain losses arising from the closure of certain Texas Chicken restaurants and legal fees incurred relating to the case filed against AFC.
 Losses recognized as claims receivable include, among others, the loss on write-off of leasehold and building improvements relating to the closed stores.
-The total amount recognized as claims receivable (presented as part of Other Non-current Assets account in the condensed interim consolidated balance sheets) totaled ₱23.2 million as of December 31, 2001.
+The total amount recognized as claims receivable totaled \$\mathbb{P}23.2\$ million as of December 31, 2001.

-The Regional Trial Court of Pasig City, in a decision dated April 3, 2002, approved the issuance of a preliminary writ of attachment on the properties of AFC in the Philippines upon posting of PFCI and TMA of a bond amounting to P100 million.
+The Regional Trial Court of Pasig City, in a decision dated April 3, 2002, approved the issuance of a preliminary writ of attachment on the properties of AFC in the Philippines upon posting of PFCI and TMA of a bond amounting to \$\frac{1}{2}\$100 million.
 Management believed that this case would be settled in favor of PFCI and TMA.